Monday, September 2, 2019

 Will Strip for Fabric!

 Hi everyone.
 Hope you're keeping cool this summer.
-I get so lethargic and irksome in this heat.
-Most days, it’s hard to do much more than nap!
+I get so lethargic and irksome in this heat that it’s hard to do more than nap!

 My Piecemaker friends shared photos of quilts they made from our Spider Web fabric exchange.